KxSystems/docs/docs/wp/disaster-recovery/index.md

 daily data volumes, schema width, query load and complexity and many others.

-If a real-time database does go down, then it is usual practice to trigger a failover to the secondary RDB, such that the gateway will only route queries to the secondary RDB while the primary is offline or recovering.
+If a real-time database does go down, a failover to the secondary RDB is generally triggered.
+The gateway then only routes queries to the secondary RDB while the primary is offline. or recovering.
 Failover can be signaled via [`.z.pc`](../../ref/dotz.md#zpc-close).
 Usually, the handles to the secondary RDB are opened prior to any failover occurring, allowing you to point the query to the secondary RDB handle in place of the primary RDB handle.
 In larger applications, an application delivery controller (ADC) is often used